-STAD 2018 Information
+STAD 2019 Information

-CLASSY CLASSICALS-Student Achievement Day is sponsored by the Fort Collins Music Teachers Association (FCMTA), in conjunction with the Colorado State Music Teachers Association (CSMTA).
+Student Achievement Day (STAD) is sponsored by the Fort Collins Music Teachers Association (FCMTA), in conjunction with the Colorado State Music Teachers Association (CSMTA).
 Each student will perform the requirements plus two and no more than five options in front of one listener.
 Listeners are piano teachers from Fort Collins and the surrounding areas.
 Students will receive a state certificate, and also encouraging and constructive comments upon the completion of their performance.
 This is a noncompetitive event.

-- To recognize achievement in musical study
+To recognize achievement in musical study

-- To encourage music students in their study
+To encourage music students in their study

-- To recognize and encourage related talents and interests
+To recognize and encourage related talents and interests

-- To provide a happy musical experience, and an opportunity for a feeling of accomplishment in students
+To provide a happy musical experience, and an opportunity for a feeling of accomplishment in students

 To support and guide the teacher in the effort to provide a quality music education for each student

 Requirements: One piece memorized, One piece with music, Complete two Options.